felipe-graca/english-dictionary/README.md

 $ flutter pub run build_runner watch --delete-conflicting-outputs
 ```

-- You need to run this command what ever you change the code in test folder [Mockito]
+- You need run this command what ever you change the code in test folder [Mockito]

 ### 4. Run the app